iotaledger/iota.js/README.md

 ## Downloading the library

-To download the IOTA Java client library and its dependencies, you can use one of the following options:
+To download the IOTA JavaScript client library and its dependencies, you can use one of the following options:

 * Download the library with [npm](https://www.npmjs.com/)
     ```bash